Skip to main content

 Practice Updates

-Wide receiver Deebo Samuel (shoulder) returned to practice as a limited participant for the first time since suffering a shoulder injury in the NFC Divisional Round.
+Wide receiver Deebo Samuel Sr. (shoulder) returned to practice as a limited participant for the first time since suffering a shoulder injury in the NFC Divisional Round.
 He is the only 49ers player currently working through an injury headed into the NFC Championship on Sunday.

 Related Content